carlos157oliveira/Calculus/index.md

 # Calculus

-Whether you are an undergraduate student or just a math geek, you will appreciate this application to calculate derivatives and integrals and plot the results within a given range.
+Whether you are an undergraduate student or just a math geek, you will appreciate this application for calculating and plotting derivatives and integrals.

 ## Where to find

-You can install the application from Flathub.
-[Click here for install page.](https://flathub.org/apps/details/com.github.carlos157oliveira.Calculus)
+You can install the application from [Flathub.](https://flathub.org/apps/details/com.github.carlos157oliveira.Calculus)

 You will find other cool stuff there too!